 What to do if Kaspersky VPN blocks Internet connection?

-It’s also possible you are connected to a bad VPN server.
+It’s also possible you have connected to a bad VPN server.
 Try switching automatically or pick another server location yourself.

 Your VPN protocol can also be conflicting with your Internet connection.
 Most VPNs let you pick from multiple protocols, but have on configured by default.